chrisxkeith/commute-time-aggregator/README.md

   * cd commute-time-aggregator/DurationCollector
   * mvn clean install exec:java -Dexec.mainClass="com.ckkeith.duration_collector.DurationCollector"
   * ...It may take a minute or two for Firefox to come up

+Notes

+* Scrapes google maps for estimated commute duration
+* Writes duration and time stamp to tab-separated file
+* To get better data while running:
+  * Don't manually close browser window
+  * Don't switch networks (e.g., log into a VPN)
+  * Make sure that your browser is up-to-date
+* Assumes that Java VM is running in the appropriate time zone.